Rachel Talalay

-Rachel Talalay is an American producer, writer, and director.
+Rachel Talalay (/'tæləleɪ/ TAL-ə-lay) is an American producer, writer, and director.
 She is best known for directing films such as Freddy's Dead: The Final Nightmare (1991), Ghost in the Machine (1993), and Tank Girl (1995).
 Her television credits include episodes of Ally McBeal, Supernatural, Doctor Who, Sherlock, Riverdale, Doom Patrol, Superman & Lois, and Quantum Leap.

-Talalay is also a professor at the University of British Columbia.
+Talalay was also a professor at the University of British Columbia until 2020.

 Early life and education

 Talalay was born in Chicago.
 Her father Paul Talalay was a pharmacologist, born in Berlin to a Belarusian Jewish family, and her mother Pamela is an English biochemist.
 She has two sisters and a brother.
 She was raised mostly in Baltimore, with two years of her childhood in Britain.
 Talalay attended Yale University, where she majored in mathematics, graduating in 1980.
 She also ran the Yale Film Society.

 Career

-Talalay worked in a number of different capacities in filmmaking before making her directorial debut with the film Freddy's Dead: The Final Nightmare (1991).
-Talalay also worked on the first four A Nightmare on Elm Street films.
+Talalay worked in a number of different capacities in filmmaking, including on the first four A Nightmare on Elm Street films, before making her directorial debut with Freddy's Dead: The Final Nightmare (1991).
 Her work with the earlier Nightmare films utilized her computer skills and finding ways to create better special effects while still keeping costs low.
 Despite her familiarity with the Freddy movies, when she directed Freddy's Dead, she was given internal memos telling her not to be "too girly" or "too sensitive."

 Talalay also directed Tank Girl in 1995, and was looking into re-optioning the rights to make a new film in 2008.
 As a film producer, Talalay worked with director John Waters on the films Hairspray (1988) and Cry-Baby (1990).
 She was also a production assistant on Waters' 1981 film Polyester.

-Talalay states that ever since Doctor Who was revived in 2005, she wanted to work on the show.
-Talalay directed all three of Peter Capaldi's series finales: series 8's "Dark Water" and "Death in Heaven", series 9's "Heaven Sent" and "Hell Bent"—the former considered by many to be one of the best episodes in the show's history—and series 10's "World Enough and Time" and "The Doctor Falls", as well as the Doctor Who 2017 Christmas special, "Twice Upon a Time".
-She returned to Doctor Who in 2023 for "The Star Beast" with David Tennant & Catherine Tate returning as the Fourteenth Doctor and Donna Noble as part of the show's 60th anniversary.
-In 2019, she directed a film adaption of Joe Ballarini's A Babysitter's Guide to Monster Hunting for Netflix.
+Talalay stated that she wanted to work on Doctor Who ever since it was revived in 2005.
+She directed all three of Peter Capaldi's series finales: series 8's "Dark Water" and "Death in Heaven", series 9's "Heaven Sent" and "Hell Bent"—the former considered by many to be one of the best episodes in the show's history—and series 10's "World Enough and Time" and "The Doctor Falls", as well as the Doctor Who 2017 Christmas special, "Twice Upon a Time".
+She returned to Doctor Who in 2023 for "The Star Beast", with David Tennant and Catherine Tate returning as the Fourteenth Doctor and Donna Noble as part of the show's 60th anniversary.
+In 2019, she directed a film adaptation of Joe Ballarini's A Babysitter's Guide to Monster Hunting for Netflix.